benbristow/SnapPaste/readme.md

 How to install?
 --------------------
-Make sure you have a PHP compatible web server and MySQL installed.
+Make sure you have a PHP compatible web server (with mod_rewrite/htaccess support) and MySQL installed.
 Clone to your web server.

 * Import database.sql to your MySQL server.